 Recently, the Agile Methodology has gained traction in the industry, with an increasing number of companies incorporating the concept into their organizational infrastructure.
 As a result, job postings in this domain is increasing rapidly.
 If you, too, wish to land a promising job in the IT sector, you must be well-versed in the Agile Methodology.

 In this article, we will be looking at some most important agile interview questions and answers.
 There are certain agile methodology questions that are generally asked in an interview.
 We’ve created this agile interview questions and answers guide to understand the depth and real-intend behind the questions.
+These Agile questions and answers will address all your queries about the subject and give you a better understanding of the methodology.

 Top Agile Interview Questions & Answers